 This mouse is heavy and not suggested for ultra-light gaming.
 There's no weight optimization, but the two-button side panel is about 7g lighter than the 12-button side panel.

 The Razer Naga Pro has a very comfortable right-handed design.
 It's made for a palm or claw grip due to its tall back, and most people should feel comfortable using it, except those with small hands.
 The two and six-button panels have a nice, textured grip, but the 12-button panel doesn't.
 It also has a pinky rest and feels much like the Razer Naga Trinity.
+If you're interested in a similar MMO gaming mouse with a rest for your pinky and your thumb, check out the Redragon M913 Impact Elite.

 The Razer Naga Pro has incredible wireless versatility.
 You can connect to it either through Bluetooth or its proprietary receiver.
 It comes with a USB extender that allows you to place the receiver closer to your mouse to optimize performance.
 Razer advertises the battery life at 150 hours on Bluetooth and 100 hours through the receiver, but this isn't something we test for.
 The scroll wheel blinks in red when the battery has less than 5% left.
 Unlike the Razer Viper Ultimate, it doesn't come with a charging dock, so you have to charge it with the micro-USB cable.
+If you're looking for a wired alternative with a large number of programmable inputs, including special inputs like pressure-sensitive buttons and gyroscopic tilt gestures, check out the Swiftpoint Z.

 The Razer Naga Pro comes with an excellent paracord-like cable.
 It's more flexible than the braided cable on the Razer Naga Trinity and doesn't retain any kinks.